Loading...

 Key Legislation for Creditors

 The Civil Transactions Law (Federal Law No. 5 of 1985) establishes the foundation for civil claims.
 The Commercial Transactions Law (Federal Law No. 50 of 2022) governs business disputes.
-The Bankruptcy Law (Federal Decree-Law No. 9 of 2016, amended in 2020) provides frameworks for restructuring and insolvency.
+The Bankruptcy Law (Federal Decree-Law No. 9 of 2016) provides frameworks for restructuring and insolvency.

 Enforcement Mechanisms